JessieHinojosa/The-Botanist/README.md

 ![The-Botanist preview](https://github.com/jayMaverick/The-Botanist/blob/main/client/src/assets/the-botanist-preview.png?raw=true)

 ## Description
-The Botanist is an e-commerce site, that simulates a full shopping and checkout process.
+The Botanist is a full-stack e-commerce site, that simulates a complete shopping experience and checkout process.
 Users may create an account to make purchases and save the details to review later on in their own account dashboard.

 ## Built With
 * React